NRO SAVINGS ACCOUNT

 Double Taxation Avoidance Agreement (DTAA)

-Also, please note that as per recent amendment to the Indian Income Tax Act as announced in Union Budget 2012, NRIs who wish to avail DTAA benefit have to mandatorily provide 'Tax Residency Certificate (TRC)' to the deductor (Bank).
+As per recent amendment to the Indian Income Tax Act as announced in Union Budget 2012, NRIs who wish to avail DTAA benefit have to mandatorily provide 'Tax Residency Certificate (TRC)' to the deductor (Bank).
 This is applicable for all NR customers who wish to avail DTAA benefit with effect from 1st April 2012.

 - Photocopy of the pages of the passport containing passport details and personal details of all applicants